Seven South Koreans killed, 19 missing after Hungarian boat capsizes on Danube

 The boat reportedly collided with another tourist vessel near the Hungarian parliament building, before turning over on the river, which has been flooding, with very strong currents, while a rainstorm enveloped Budapest.

-In Seoul, the foreign ministry said the South Koreans aboard the vessel when it sank were 30 tourists and three tour guides, in addition to the crew of two Hungarians.
+In Seoul, the foreign ministry said the South Koreans aboard the vessel when it sank were 30 tourists and three tour guides, in addition to a crew of two Hungarians.
 Seven of the South Koreans were rescued, seven died and 19 were missing, it added.

-“President Moon Jae-in issued an urgent order to work with the Hungarian government for rescue efforts,” his spokeswoman, Ko Min-jung, told reporters.
+President Moon Jae-in said South Korea would work with the Hungarian government to investigate the cause of the accident.

+“What’s most important is speed,” Moon said at an emergency meeting, at which he urged the use of all diplomatic channels to ensure swift execution of search and rescue operations.

-An emergency rescue team is among the 18 officials South Korea is sending to Budapest, the foreign ministry added, and it will provide counseling to victims’ families.
+An emergency rescue team and military specialists are among the 33 officials South Korea is sending to Budapest, presidential spokeswoman Ko Min-jung said, and the government will provide counseling to victims’ families.

 A Hungarian ambulance spokesman told state television that 14 people were pulled from the water.
 Seven have died, with the rest suffering from hypothermia but stable.